AndrewCarterUK/andrewcarteruk.github.io/_drafts/beating-the-bookmakers-with-tensorflow.md

 Google Developers did an excellent [blog post explaining TensorFlow Feature Columns](https://developers.googleblog.com/2017/11/introducing-tensorflow-feature-columns.html) that goes into far more detail about the options available than this article will.

-Our model will only use the `numeric_column` type that is provided, but there are others available (such as a category type).
+Our model will only use the `numeric_column` that is provided, but there are others available (such as a category column).

 The `DNNClassifier` class we mentioned earlier requires an array of feature columns to be provided.
 Looking above to the test data section, we have quite a few features available to select.